Dog Food Advisor › Forums › Off Topic Forum › My dog doesn’t know when he’s pooping!?!

 Regarding the doggy diapers, check Chewy dot com or whatever pet supply store you prefer.

-- This reply was modified 8 months, 1 week ago by anon101.
+- This reply was modified 4 years, 7 months ago by anonymous.

 Thank you for your response… a vet did recommend me taking him to a specialist/ neurologist whilst others said he might grow out of it.
 The sad truth is that I cannot afford to take him to a specialist.
 I too have several health issues which are very costly.